-We are asking the UN to adopt a Declaration of Rights of Mother Earth to complement the Human Rights Declaration.
+In addition to the Human Rights Declaration, we are asking the UN to adopt a Declaration of Rights of Mother Earth.

 An essential step to achieve Rights of Nature is to apply Earth Jurisprudence or Earth Law, which gives natural communities standing in the court of law and sees and treats Nature as fundamental, rights bearing entity, with intrinsic rights to exist and flourish, irrespective of its use and value to humans.

 Earth Jurisprudence is already in place in a number of countries recognizing the inherent rights of Nature to exist, thrive and evolve.
 Earth Jurisprudence is also grounded in the recognition that humankind and Nature share a fundamental, non-anthropocentric relationship given our shared existence on this planet.

 Since 2006, a number of countries have adopted national or local legislation on the basis of such principles: Ecuador, Bolivia, India, Mexico, New Zealand and the USA.
 Hence, a legal system based on recognizing that Nature, in all aspects, have inherent rights to health, prosperity and evolution, is gradually becoming the norm.

 We, civil society organizations worldwide have voiced the need for humankind to recognize the fundamental rights of the natural world and have called on the Governments and peoples of the world to adopt and implement a "Universal Declaration of the Rights of Mother Earth".

 Environmental legislation has ignored the interconnection of water, air, land and wildlife.
 Present single-stressor laws missed the fact that humans could transform the Earth System on a global scale, through air pollution, ocean acidification, deforestation and water contamination, just to cite a few.